chelleonis/met_hastings/README.md

 # met_hastings
-metropolis hastings algorithmn package for bios625
+Intuitive Metropolis Hastings Simulation package for bios625

-test test test test

-Oh no no PepeLaugh

 TO DO: